Lan-Chen/Linkedin-Job-Post-Scraper-with-Customizable-Display-Order/README.md

 - The filter for posting date is now customizable.
   - You can now set a filter as specific as 0.5 day!
 - Jobs can be sorted by years of experience (yoe).

+## Future ideas
+- Combining the strength of LinkedIn and Glassdoor
+  - While LinkedIn offers a greater number of job posts, Glassdoor provides more comprehensive information, such as salaries and company reviews.
+My current project is beneficial for the initial stage of job search, but it can greatly enhance the entire job-seeking process if integrating data from Glassdoor.